 The corporation shall indemnify and hold harmless each Director, officer, and employee who was or is a party, or is threatened to be made a party, to any suit or proceeding, whether civil, criminal, administrative, or investigative, by reason of the fact that he or she is or was a Director, officer, or employee of the corporation, against expenses (including attorney fees, judgments, fines, and amounts paid in settlement) actually and reasonably incurred by such person in connection with such action, suit, or proceeding if he or she acted in good faith and in a manner reasonably believed to be in, or not opposed to, the best interest of this corporation and, with respect to any criminal action or proceeding, had no reasonable cause to believe his or her conduct was unlawful.
 This indemnification, however, shall not indemnify a Director, officer, or employee from or on account of acts or omissions finally adjudged to be intentional misconduct or a knowing violation of law, or from, or on account of, conduct finally adjudged to be a violation of RCW 23B.08.510(4) or from, or on account of, any transaction with respect to which it was finally adjudged that such individual personally received a benefit in money, property, or services to which the individual was not legally entitled.
 Each such indemnity may continue as to the person who has ceased to be employed by or associated with the corporation and may inure to the benefit of the heirs, executors, and administrators of such person.

-Self-Governance of Villages

-Each separate village, delineated by subdivision or division within the planned unit development, shall govern and control issues that are distinct to that particular village or that are delegated to it by the Association.
-Each village shall be bound by its specific Bylaws setting forth the rules and regulations for that particular village.
-However, no rules or decisions by any village shall conflict with the Declaration and Governing Documents of The Villages.

 Dissolution

 The Association may be dissolved with the assent given in writing and signed by not less than ninety percent (90%) of the total membership by vote.